CiscoDevNet/intersight-powershell/docs/Set-IntersightApplianceUpgradePolicy.md

 ```

 ### -SoftwareDownloadType
-SoftwareDownloadType is used to indicate the kind of software download.\n* `connected` - Indicates if the upgrade service is set to upload software to latest version automatically.\n* `manual` - Indicates if the upgrade service is set to upload software to user picked verison manually .
+SoftwareDownloadType is used to indicate the kind of software download.\n* `unknown` - Indicates user setting of upgrade service to unknown.\n* `connected` - Indicates if the upgrade service is set to upload software to latest version automatically.\n* `manual` - Indicates if the upgrade service is set to upload software to user picked verison manually.

 ```yaml
 Type: ApplianceUpgradePolicy.SoftwareDownloadTypeEnum